 Whether you are looking for something thrilling to do or just more fantastic New Zealand scenery, Queenstown is the ultimate New Zealand destination.

-Milford Sound is without a doubt one of the most beautiful places in the world and is one of the South Island’s most iconic places to visit.
+Milford Sound is without a doubt one of the most beautiful places in the world and is one of the South Island’s most iconic places to visit, which makes it one of the top day trips from Queenstown.
 There are multiple ways to visit this prime spot, depending on the type of adventure level you’re after.

 The cruise around Milford Sound brings you up close to sheer cliffs, cascading waterfalls, and even dolphins, seals, and penguins.
 During a flight, you will fly over movie sets, rivers, and valleys before landing on a glacier for a little look around.
 This is one of the most scenic and pristine areas in all of New Zealand that will completely blow your mind, guaranteed.